 There are lots of training programs out there for half marathons.
-Even I have one in my online running course!
-And, it’s the exact training plan my husband used to train for his first half.
+You could even consider hiring a running coach, which is what I did for my 2019 Boston Marathon training program.
+I also have one in my online running course and it’s the exact training plan I wrote for my husband to train for his first half marathon.
 It is MORE than possible to finish a half marathon with the proper training program, dedication, and a positive mindset.
 And, it’s very doable to enjoy the miles leading up to race day!
 Here’s how.

 1. Set realistic goals

 The first thing you should do when training for a half marathon is set realistic goals.
 Read that again: realistic.
-If you’ve never been a runner before, going outside and running 13.1 miles will be almost impossible.
+If you’ve never been a runner before, going outside and running 13.1 miles will be almost impossible and you may want to start by training for a 5K or 10K.
 Don’t get me wrong, there are people that do it, but they’re the exception, not the rule (and usually end up injured.)
 If this is your first time running 13.1 miles, maybe your goal is to finish the race, or to run the whole thing without walk breaks.
 If you’re a seasoned runner, your goal might be a specific mile time you’d like to average, or an overall time you want to finish under.

 Setting goals that are achievable and realistic will help you stay confident during your training versus overwhelmed by the huge obstacle in front of you.